-- A. Accommodation Policies Students with disabilities should work with Western's Accessible Education (formerly Services for Students with Disabilities, SSD), which provides recommendations for accommodation based on medical documentation or psychological and cognitive testing.
-For more information, refer to the Academic Accommodation for Students with Disabilities policy. - B. Religious Accommodation When a course requirement conflicts with a religious holiday that requires an absence from the University or prohibits certain activities, students should request an accommodation for their absence in writing at least two weeks prior to the holiday to the course instructor and the Academic Counselling office of their Faculty of Registration.
+B. Religious Accommodation - When a course requirement conflicts with a religious holiday that requires an absence from the University or prohibits certain activities, students should request an accommodation for their absence in writing to the course instructor and/or the Academic Advising office of their Faculty of Registration.
+This notice should be made as early as possible but not later than two weeks prior to the writing of the examination (or one week prior to the writing of the test).
 Please visit the Diversity Calendars posted on our university's EDID website for the recognized religious holidays at the following: www.edi.uwo.ca.